 Principally everybody can be a miner.
 Since a decentralized network has no authority to delegate this task, a cryptocurrency needs some kind of mechanism to prevent one ruling party from abusing it.
 Imagine someone creates thousands of peers and spreads forged transactions.
 The system would break immediately.

 So, Satoshi set the rule that the miners need to invest some work of their computers to qualify for this task.
 In fact, they have to find a hash – a product of a cryptographic function – that connects the new block with its predecessor.
 This is called the Proof-of-Work.
 In Bitcoin, it is based on the SHA 256 Hash algorithm.

-You don‘t need to understand details about SHA 256.
+You don‘t need to understand the details about SHA 256.
 It‘s only important you know that it can be the basis of a cryptologic puzzle the miners compete to solve.
 After finding a solution, a miner can build a block and add it to the blockchain.
 As an incentive, he has the right to add a so-called coinbase transaction that gives him a specific number of Bitcoins.
 This is the only way to create valid Bitcoins.

 Bitcoins can only be created if miners solve a cryptographic puzzle.
-Since the difficulty of this puzzle increases with the amount of computer power the whole miner’s invest, there is only a specific amount of cryptocurrency token than can be created in a given amount of time.
+Since the difficulty of this puzzle increases the amount of computer power the whole miner’s invest, there is only a specific amount of cryptocurrency token that can be created in a given amount of time.
 This is part of the consensus no peer in the network can break.

-If you really think about it, Bitcoin, as a decentralized network of peers which keep a consensus about accounts and balances, is more a currency than the numbers you see in your bank account.
+If you really think about it, Bitcoin, as a decentralized network of peers that keep a consensus about accounts and balances, is more a currency than the numbers you see in your bank account.
 What are these numbers more than entries in a database – a database which can be changed by people you don‘t see and by rules you don‘t know?

 – Erik Voorhees, cryptocurrency entrepreneur